How to use and for how long

 - Maracuja Oil – Hair Health

 - Soy Proteins – Volume

 - Apple Cider Vinegar – Shine

 All of our products are made with your hair’s natural health in mind.
 Every product we create is paraben-free, sulfate-free, phthalate-free, mineral oil-free, GMO-free, and cruelty-free.
-We can make your formula vegan, gluten-free, silicone-free, dye-free, or fragrance-free, depending on your requirements.
+We can make your formula vegan, silicone-free, dye-free, or fragrance-free, depending on your requirements.